Testing Quantum Black Holes with Gravitational Waves: Testing Bekenstein-Mukhanov with LIGO

-Of course, if the Bekenstein-Mukhanov proposal is correct there is no guarantee that the precise mass and spin of the final hole inferred from a fit to classical GR is correct.
-On the other hand it is implausible that the proposal would predict radiation that agrees with GR for some other set of parameters than the physical ones, and so we will discount this possibility.
+Because the main ringdown signal is controlled by the physics of the light ring, that part of the signal will be strongly modified under Scenario 1.
+For instance, suppose the ringdown signal is observed to have a frequency such that $\omega M < 0.37$.
+That would be incompatible with GR regardless of the spin $a$, but compatible with the Bekenstein-Mukhanov proposal for many values of $\alpha, a$ (see Fig.~\ref{fig:QNMvsBM1}).
+The same is true for some values of $\omega M > 0.37$ that are incompatible with the GR estimate for $a$.

+The upcoming LIGO signals will have increased signal to noise.
+This should make a detection of the primary ringdown frequency possible, which as described above provides a strong test.
+If at least one harmonic can be detected the test becomes even stronger.
+No matter the value of the parameters $\alpha$ and $M$ and $a$ for the remnant, the spectrum of QNM frequencies is incompatible with $\eqref{wfund}$.
+Measuring the frequency of a higher harmonic is possible with Advanced LIGO and Virgo at design sensitivity, given a sufficiently large number of observations \cite{Brito:2018rfr}.

 One can infer the so-called ``chirp mass" $\mathcal{M} \equiv (M_1 M_2)^{3/5} (M_1 + M_2)^{-1/5}$ to high accuracy from the inspiral phase using only Newtonian dynamics and the quadrupole formula for gravitational radiation, and the total mass can be inferred from the last phase of the inspiral (using GR).
-Including a third LIGO detector (such as Virgo), the projected accuracies for the mass parameters are in are 15-20\% range, and around 5\% for the spin $a$ \cite{PhysRevD.94.104070}.
+Including a third detector (such as Virgo), the projected accuracies for the mass parameters are in are 15-20\% range, and around 5\% for the spin $a$ \cite{PhysRevD.94.104070}.

 For a merger of two approximately equal mass holes, the dimensionless spin of the final hole should be very roughly $a \sim 0.5$.
 This is because nearly all the orbital angular momentum of the final phase of the inspiral ends up as spin.
 The orbital angular momentum of a test particle of mass $M_{1}$ at the innermost stable orbit of a Schwarzschild black hole of mass $M_{2}$ is $J = 2 \sqrt{3} G M_{1} M_{2}$.
 Linear extrapolation from the extreme mass ratio limit gives a crude estimate of the spin of the final hole after a binary merger of non-spinning holes: $ a \equiv J/G (M_{1}+M_{2})^2 \approx 2 \sqrt{3} \nu$, where $\nu \equiv M_{1} M_{2}/(M_{1} + M_{2})^{2}$.
 This is too large; a fraction of the angular momentum is radiated by gravitational waves during the the last phase before the merger \cite{PhysRevD.76.064034}.
 A more accurate approximation (based on a fit to numerical simulations) for a binary merger of non-spinning holes is $a \approx 2 \sqrt{3} \nu - 3.87 \nu^{2} \approx 0.62$ when $M_{1} = M_{2}$ \cite{Hofmann:2016yih}.
 Taking into account the varying mass and spin of the initial holes -- which can range from aligned to anti-aligned with the orbital angular momentum -- gives a fairly large scatter around this value.
 The point here is that a reasonable guess for the likely range for the spin of the final hole in an equal mass merger is perhaps $0.4 \lesssim a \lesssim 0.9$. (see \emph{e.g.} Figure 8 of \cite{Kesden:2010yp}).